 Applications of Geographic Information Systems to understanding spatial relationships for their importance in planning use and policy making across a variety of disciplines/policy sectors.
 Course Information: Same as UPP 461.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite(s): Junior standing or above; and consent of the instructor.
-Students in the Geospatial Analysis and Visualization minor must first complete US 261 and US 361, in this sequential order.
 Priority registration will be given to students admitted to a campus certificate program in Geospatial Analysis and Visualization.